Ultimate WebinarJam Software Review from a Webinerd

 • Paid Webinars

 Free webinars are the most common type of web-based seminar.
 And they should be.
 But there are certain situations where it makes sense to charge for your live event.

-If you’re a coach or consultant providing a paid training session, WebinarJam makes it easy for your clients to sign up for a fee using a credit card or PayPal.
+If you’re a coach or consultant hosting an online course or providing a paid training session, WebinarJam makes it easy for your clients to sign up for a fee using a credit card or PayPal.

 • Power Analytics